openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Led/README.md

 boolean `true` on '/xyz/openbmc_project/led/groups/enclosure_identify' and that would result in blinking the front and rear Identify LEDs of the enclosure.

+It is mandatory that anything implementing the interface xyz.openbmc_project.Led.Group be in the /xyz/openbmc_project/led/groups namespace.
+The reasoning behind this is to make it easier for clients to find a specific LED group.
+If this were not the case all clients would have to find all objects that expose interface xyz.openbmc_project.Led.Group, and compare the last member of the path, which is error prone.

 ## Mandatory groups

 It is mandatory that all implementations provide definitions of atleast 2 groups